purishd/Entra-id-proofing/README.md

     ![image](/assets/ComposeMobile.png)

-15. Generate Identity Proofing Code (IPC) using random generator function.
+15. Generate IPC using random generator function.
 You can choose your own OTP generator as you prefer.

     ![image](/assets/GenerateOTP.png)